 Ford Mustang MACH-E: prices, specs and on-sale date

-The entry-level model is simply badged MACH-E, with all-wheel drive (AWD) versions costing £6,300 more.
-The rear-wheel-drive Extended Range model now comes in at £49,900 (down from £50,190) in order to qualify for the plug-in grant.
-The car is set to offer up to 370 miles of range when the first UK deliveries start at the end of 2020, when it'll take on rivals including the Tesla Model Y and Skoda Enyaq.
+The entry-level model is simply badged MACH-E, with all-wheel-drive (AWD) versions costing £6,300 more.
+The rear-wheel-drive Extended Range model comes in at £49,900 – down from an originally announced £50,190 – in order to qualify for the plug-in grant, which is applied to cars with an original list price under £50,000 This version offers a claimed 370 miles of range

-The MACH-E sits on a new platform and will be available with rear or all-wheel drive, and with a choice of 75 or 99kWh batteries across the range.
+When the MACH-E does arrive, it'll take on rivals including the Tesla Model Y and Skoda Enyaq iV.
+The car sits on a new platform and will be available with a choice of 75 or 99kWh batteries across the range.
 Rear-wheel-drive cars will be offered with either 255 or 282bhp, hitting 0-62mph in less than eight seconds; all-wheel-drive versions will complete the sprint in under seven seconds, with dual-motor powertrains producing either 255 or 333bhp.

 Rear-wheel-drive cars will offer the most range thanks to their single-motor layout, with the 99kWh battery returning the headline figure of 370 miles and the 75kWh unit giving up to 280 miles.
 The all-wheel-drive models – dubbed MACH-E 4X – will achieve 260 and 335 miles to a single charge, respectively, and have an electric motor on each axle that can vary torque delivery as traction demands it.

-A limited-run, First Edition of the MACH-E is also available to customers, equipped with all-wheel drive and the 99kWh battery.
-A choice of three colours (including the exclusive Grabber Blue Metallic), a styling kit with body-coloured detailing, special First Edition Scuff plates, SENSICO seat covers, a panoramic glass roof, 19-inch alloy wheels, a hands-free tailgate and a B&O sound system are included, too.
+A limited-run, First Edition of the MACH-E (priced at £58,000, but now sold out) was also available, equipped with all-wheel drive and the 99kWh battery.
+A choice of three colours (including the exclusive Grabber Blue Metallic), a styling kit with body-coloured detailing, special First Edition scuff plates, SENSICO seat covers, a panoramic glass roof, 19-inch alloy wheels, a hands-free tailgate and a B&O sound system are included, too.

 For those disappointed by the MACH-E’s un-Mustang-like acceleration figures, a faster, more powerful MACH-E GT will go on sale at a later date: it'll develop 459bhp and hit 0-62mph in well under five seconds, complete with standard adaptive dampers, performance brakes and distinctive contrasting fascia and aerodynamic upgrades.